mckennapsean/dissertation/content/6-worksheet.md

 *understand* (4 students) worksheets were selected as the most helpful.
 Students stated that the *ideate* worksheet helped them critique their own designs, while *understand* helped get their project off the ground.
 <!--
-As stated by some of the students: ``Ideate: critique of ones own design was most helpful'' and ``[Ideate] is the most clear worksheet'' and that both understand and ideate worksheets ``helped to get the project off the ground.''
+As stated by some of the students: "Ideate: critique of ones own design was most helpful" and "[Ideate] is the most clear worksheet" and that both understand and ideate worksheets "helped to get the project off the ground."
 -->
 On the flip side, the *deploy* (4 students) worksheet was selected as the least helpful because students often ran out of time at the end.
 <!--
-``we were out of time'' and ``once the projects were off the ground, didn't seem too important.''
+"we were out of time" and "once the projects were off the ground, didn't seem too important."
 -->
 Student feedback
 highlighted a benefit for the specific steps in an activity to organize and